holyjak/interactive-dev-wshop/Instructor guide.md

 They should read through it so that they know what is where and can find it.
 They should review the _Calva shortcuts_ from the cheatsheet and, ideally, have them readily available.

+Ask them to carefully read the comments, especially the 'ESSENTIAL TIPS' part.
-Let the people go through the tasks in the top comment block, walking around, checking on them, helping.
+Then let them work through the exercises in the top comment block, walking around, checking on them, helping.

 ### Tasks